 As an ex school teacher, I remember being originally drawn to the long holidays and the fairly comfortable teacher salary in the UK.
 “If you can.. teach!” the government was saying.
 And I could, so I did.
 All went well for a few weeks, until I realised the amount of stress there was involved in UK teaching.
 It seemed like you couldn’t win.
 Teach in a “nice” school and the parents are on your back if their child isn’t succeeding.
 Teach in a “tough” school, and your life becomes miserable as it seemed like you were barely allowed to look at a misbehaving child, let alone have a one to one conversation alone with him or her.
 Of course, the kids knew this , and my goodness didn’t they play it to their advantage.
 As a colleague of mine once put it , a typical teacher threat might as well have been “Josh, if you continue to behave like that, you will have to see the duty teacher, who will tell you what a wonderful and intelligent boy you are”.
 Poor Josh must have been quaking in his boots.

 So, why not think about teaching English abroad?
 Well it is true that TEFL starting salaries are not exactly going to make you rich.
 TEFL hourly rates for new teachers in France are around 15 to 30 euros an hour.
 So don’t do TEFL only for the money!
 But do teach English abroad for the freedom and variety and a completely new life.
-A ticket to living pretty much anywhere.
+A ticket to living pretty much anywhere in the world.
 In a surprisingly short amount of time working for a language school, you can usually choose where to work (I’m not going to get the bus to teach in that factory ever again!) choose which levels you prefer teaching (hoots of laughter with beginners? intellectual conversations with advanced?) and really become an expert in a given area (eg teaching pronunciation, teaching exam classes, teaching business English..).
 You can top up your earnings and teach privately at home, at the student’s house, or even in a local cafe.
 Also it is far from unheard of for the company (that you have been sent by the language school to teach at), to ask you if you would like to work for them full time in the such and such department!
 Suddenly the impossible has come true.
 A new life in the south of France.
 Or wherever in the non-English speaking world you wish it to be.

 You can make money with a TEFL certificate if you want to.
 TEFL teachers in their 20s are now earning up to 40,000 pounds a year in China.
 Quite enough to buy a nice little property back at home, if you please.
 And the Chinese can’t get enough teachers as I write this in January 2019.